bobvane/docker-xmrig/README.md

 ## Notes about MSR (Model Specific Registry)

 Xmrig requires setting MSR (Model Specific Registry) to achieve optimal hashrates.
-If MSR is not allowed, your hashrate will be low, and a warning will appear in the terminal.
+If MSR is not allowed, your hashrate will be low, 和 a warning will appear in the terminal.
 To enable MSR inside the container (for Podman), use the following commands:

 ```bash